 2531 Ridge Road, built in 1892 (photo: Daniella Thompson, 2004)

 27 November 2007

 In 1948, University of California enrollment at the Berkeley campus reached 22,000 students, making adequate housing the number-one problem facing the student body.
-That year, the California Alumni Association published the book Students at Berkeley, which contained a large chapter devoted to housing and analyzed potential student housing sites.
+That year, the California Alumni Association published the book Students at Berkeley, which contained a large chapter devoted to housing and analyzed potential student housing sites, including 20 Southside blocks.

 The Northside was judged unsuitable for student housing owing to very unfavorable topography and remoteness from the center of student activities.
 Older buildingsthe Victorians and Colonial Revivals now prized as historic resourceswere also deemed inadequate for student habitation.

 As an example of adaptation of old and unsuitable buildings, the book displayed two photographs of Victorians, one of which was the North Gables boarding house at 2531 Ridge Road.
 The 19th-century houses were unfavorably compared with the university-owned and -operated Stern Hall, built in 1942.

 The 1962 Long-Range Development Plan (LRDP) for the campus proposed new university buildings to be constructed on four Northside city blocks facing the campus between Highland Place and Scenic Avenue.
 Existing structurespublic or privatewere to be demolished, including the historic Cloyne Court Hotel, North Gate Hall, and Drawing Building, all designed by John Galen Howard, and the former Beta Theta Pi chapter house, designed by Ernest Coxhead.